wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 	npm install -g coffee-script
 	npm install -g karma-cli
 3. Open src/app/main.js and set the baseUrl to http URL to the src folder
-4. Run the command 'gulp build' to have your code optimized in the build folder
+4. Run the command 'gulp dist' to have your code optimized in the dist folder

 ## What do you get?
 1. Share, using AddThis
-2. Browser Check
+2. Browser Testing for Compatibility
 3. Google Analytics
 	https://developers.google.com/analytics/devguides/collection/analyticsjs/events
 4. Multiple Views